mui/mui-x/docs/data/data-grid/overlays/overlays.md

 ### Custom component

-If you want to customize the no rows overlay, a component can be passed to the `noResults` slot and rendered in place.
+If you want to customize the no results overlay, a component can be passed to the `noResults` slot and rendered in place.
 In the following demo, an illustration is added on top of the default "No results found" message.

 {{"demo": "NoResultsOverlayCustom.js", "bg": "inline"}}